guerilla7/nemo-veritas/README.md

 ## **How it Works**

-The application has been re-architected to be highly dynamic.

 1. When you run app.py, it presents a menu of available guardrails defined in the GUARDRAILS\_LIBRARY dictionary.
 2. You select one or more guardrails to activate.
 3. The script loads a base config.yml file.